 button

-A button performs an action when a user clicks on it.
+A button to trigger an action when a user clicks on it.

 -